 A new house.
 Where would it be?
 How big?
 Enough room for kids?
 Oh, my gosh!
 Kids!
 What a wonderful life we’ll have.
 She was so happy.
 The blank canvas of her future was taking shape.

 The next day she drifted into work at 11:30.
-Her blood pressure shot up when she saw her desk piled with notes, papers and folders.
+Her blood pressure shot up when she saw her desk piled high with notes, papers, and folders.
 The flashing red light on her phone indicated waiting messages.
 She decided they could wait longer.
-What irritated her more than this was that her white board had notes and diagrams all over it that someone else had done.
+What irritated her more than this was that her whiteboard had notes and diagrams all over it that someone else had done.
 Who had the audacity to use my office?

 “Megan.
 Hi.
 How are you?”

-She turned to see her boss, John.
+She turned to see John.
 “I’m okay.
 Who’s been using my office?
 I have confidential stuff in here, you know.”

-“Well, they needed a conference room and the one we have was being used, some HR thing they’re doing, but we’re meeting over there now.
+“Well, they needed a conference room.
+The one we have was being used for some HR thing they’re doing, but we’re meeting over there now.
 Can you join us?”

 “I suppose so.
 I’ll be just a minute.”